projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 could have none or multiple virtqueues, depending on the device type.
 The ``struct virtio_common`` is a key data structure to be manipulated by DM, and DM finds other key data structures through it.
-The ``struct virtio_ops`` abstracts a series of virtio callbacks to be provided by device owner.
+The ``struct virtio_ops`` abstracts a series of virtio callbacks to be provided by the device owner.

 VBS-K Key Data Structures